There are a few stigmas when it comes to being or having an only child.

 You can afford to do more expensive hobbies.

 With one child, they are able to pick almost any hobby they like.
 Whether it’s something that requires a lot of travel, expensive equipment or a huge time commitment.
-It also means there is money left in our budget for my husband and me to take up more expensive hobbies.
+It also means there is money left in our budget for my husband and me to take up more expensive hobbies or social activities.

 The cost of all the food.